3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 The Insulin Level To be meaningful in testing for insulinoma, the insulin level must be drawn when the patient’s blood sugar level is less than 60 mg/dl.
 This is because the insulin level is interpreted in light of the blood sugar level.
 In other words, an insulin level might be within the normal range for a normal patient but might be inappropriately high in a hypoglycemic patient.

-TREATMENT: SURGERY Surgical removal of the tumor is not a simple surgery.
-Manipulating the tumor can cause insulin surges which result in hypoglycemia during surgery; blood sugar levels must be tightly monitored both during and after surgery.
-Sugar-containing IV fluids are a must.
-Further, manipulation of the pancreas can create inflammation (“pancreatitis”) which is associated with pain and nausea.
-Some patients have been exposed to excess insulin so long that their normal beta cells require a prolonged period to recover and during this time the patient may require insulin injections just as a diabetic patient would.
 This all sounds like a lot of risk for the treatment of a tumor with a 90% chance of malignancy however, 50% of dogs without evidence of tumor spread at the time of surgery have had normal blood sugars for a year after partial removal of the pancreas.
 This is an excellent statistic and is often well worth the surgery.
-Young dogs tend to have a poorer prognosis.
-Evidence of lymph node spread has not affected prognosis but the presence of tumor spread in the liver decreases survival time.
 In one study, dogs receiving partial pancreas removal had a medial remission time of 496 days and the dogs that went on to receive medical management after signs recurred had a median survival of 1316 days.
 Dogs with medical management alone had a median survival of 196 days.

 TREATMENT: MEDICATIONS THAT MANAGE HYPOGLYCEMIA

 TREATMENT: MEDICATIONS TO COMBAT THE CANCER Since insulinoma is a cancer, drugs of chemotherapy can be useful in suppressing tumor spread.
 Such medications are commonly used after surgery has removed the bulk of the tumor or when there is evidence that the tumor has spread.
-One would not consider such aggressive therapy, though unless a biopsy has confirmed the tumor.
+One would not consider such aggressive therapy, though, unless a biopsy has confirmed the tumor.
 Streptozocin This drug targets beta cells of the pancreas specifically.
 To avoid inducing kidney failure, it must be given with aggressive intravenous fluids thus hospitalization is required for its periodic use.
 Other medications that have been used or are emerging include toceranib, doxorubicin, and alloxan.
 For the most up to date recommendations on chemotherapy it is necessary to see a veterinary oncologist.

-TO LOCATE A VETERINARY ONCOLOGIST http://vetcancersociety.org/pet-owners/find-a-vcs-member/ NO ONCOLOGIST IN YOUR AREA?
-ON-LINE CONSULTATION AND CHEMOTHERAPY DRUGS ARE AVAILABLE TO ANY VETERINARIAN THROUGH: Page posted: 11/19/10 |
+TO LOCATE A VETERINARY ONCOLOGIST http://vetcancersociety.org/pet-owners/find-a-vcs-member/ Page posted: 11/19/10 |